Sumanta Das

 provided $\Sigma$ is homeomorphic to neither the plane nor the punctured plane.
 Here, $\iota(-,-)$ and $[-,-]$ denote the geometric intersection number and the Goldman Lie bracket, respectively, and $\widehat\quad$ denotes the free homotopy class of a closed curve.

-• Classification of $\pi_1$-injective proper maps between non-compact surfaces. arXiv:2405.09824v1.
+• $\pi_1$-injective proper maps between non-compact surfaces.
+To appear in Proceedings of the American Mathematical Society. arXiv:2405.09824v2.

 PhD Thesis: